treslecheson/flash/README.md

 ./setup.sh
 ```
-## Anki must be running to add cards
+## Note: Anki must be running to add cards